Do you have to be a humanist to have a humanist ceremony?

-Our costs are usually a small percentage of the overall wedding budget, but play an enormous part in your wedding day.
+Our costs are usually small in comparison to the overall wedding budget, but your ceremony plays an enormous part in your wedding day.
 It is the part of the day that contains the most meaning, and may even be the most memorable.

 With all the meetings, research, writing and the rehearsal, as well as the day itself, included, the cost can be between £650 and £1000.

 If your ceremony is abroad (i.e. not in the British Isles), then a flight and accommodation near the ceremony would need to be added to the cost.
 But as I absolutely adore travelling to places, I usually only charge £800 for a wedding abroad, even if it means a weekend away.